analogdevicesinc/doctools/docs/install.rst

 .. shell::

-   $ python3 -m venv venv
+   $ python3 -m venv .venv
-   $ source venv/bin/activate
+   $ source .venv/bin/activate

-Don't create the `venv` inside the docs/ folder, since its files will be caught by the Sphinx builder.
+Don't create the `.venv` inside the docs/ folder, since its files will be caught by the Sphinx builder.

 Use ``deactivate`` to exit the virtual environment.